A Messaging Framework and Template for Founders Building SaaS Brands

 Some early startups just build their benefits and elevator pitch and create their mission in a completely separate exercise.
 That’s fine, but the point is you need to be ready to discuss a higher purpose and you can’t just say “Making the world a better place through [list of features].”

 Once you’ve come to an agreement on the above (or even most of the above), you should have a working messaging framework.
 This needs to be revisited as you release new products, launch platform efforts, or when there are major inflection points in the company’s growth.
-But for now, you’ve got what Betty Junod calls, “your source of truth.”
-Here are some common ways to cascade the messaging framework:
+But for now, you’ve got what Betty Junod calls, “your source of truth,” which you can use to inform your marketing strategy, content strategy, and overall brand strategy going forward.
+Here are some common ways to cascade the brand messaging framework:

 - Elevator Pitch: The elevator pitch is generally the sentence that gets appended as the boilerplate on a press release, is at the top of your “About” page, and is carried over to your company LinkedIn, Crunchbase, AngelList, and gets added to signature lines for every employee.